LeBron, Lonzo notch triple-doubles in win vs. Hornets

 NADKARNI: Trade Grades: Wizards Acquire Trevor Ariza After 'Brooks' Debacle

-James and Ball, considered one of the NBA's top passing maestros, directed the Lakers' offense with ease, moving the ball wherever they desired.
+James and Ball, considered two of the NBA's top passing maestros, directed the Lakers' offense with ease, moving the ball wherever they desired.
 The duo had a combined 21-5 turnover-assist ratio.
 Ball, who averaged 8.5 field-goal attempts per game entering Saturday, was aggressive.
 He shot 7-for-11 from the field (2-for-4 from three-point range).

 Lonzo giving LOOKS 👀— Sports Illustrated (@SInow) December 16, 2018